allianz-incubator/new-project/README.md

 ## Why MyProject?

-Description of the value propositions (try to explain the user value instead of functionalities).
 Explain why the reader should care about this project.
 E.g.

 Features:
 * amazing feature a